Bison eating grass in American Landscape. Yellowstone National Park.

 Our Trophy Grizzly Bear

-In a local store we met up with a towering Grizzly Bear, stuffed of coarse.
+In a local store, we met up with a towering Grizzly Bear, stuffed, of course.

 Great Plains Drifters

 The Duttons have nothing on us.
 We survived to tell of a great journey through the Northern Great Plains.
-A journey that can only be experience first hand.
+A journey that can only be experienced firsthand.
 All of the pictures ever taken of this incredible section of our Country do not do it justice.

 Our Odyssey began here in Wall,South Dakota

-You just cannot appreciate the wide open spaces, the towering mountains, the crystal clear lakes until you see it in person.
+You cannot appreciate the wide-open spaces, the towering mountains, or the crystal-clear lakes until you see them in person.

 Leave a Comment